 Essential oils should not be applied internally or directly to the skin because they can cause burns and irritation.
 They must be diluted with a carrier oil.
 Douching even with diluted tea tree oil may pose health threats.

 Although many people are able to use suppositories containing tea tree oil to vaginal tissue with no issues, minor side effects are possible.

 - redness in the vaginal area

-If you do develop discomfort, discontinue use.
-See your doctor if your symptoms continue even after completing your treatment.
+If you develop discomfort, discontinue use.
+Talk with a doctor if your symptoms continue after completing your treatment.

 You can also use OTC or prescription antifungal medications to treat yeast infections.
 They come in creams, ointments, suppositories, or tablets.
-These treatments are often safe during pregnancy.
+These treatments are often safe for use during pregnancy.

 OTC medications are usually used for three to seven days.